Pan Seared Chicken Thighs

 Instructions

 • Pat the chicken thighs dry with paper towels.
-In a small bowl, whisk together onion powder, cumin, coriander, paprika, turmeric, salt, and pepper.
+In a small bowl, whisk together onion powder, cumin, coriander, paprika, turmeric, salt, and black pepper.
 Season both sides of the chicken thighs with the seasoning mix.

 • Heat a large skillet over medium-high heat.
-Add the olive oil and carefully place the chicken thighs, presentation-side down into the hot pan, making sure not to overcrowd them.
+Add the olive oil and carefully place the chicken thighs, presentation-side down, into the hot pan, making sure not to overcrowd them.

 • Cook the chicken thighs for 7 minutes without touching until they develop a golden brown crust.
-Flip the chicken to the other side and continue to cook until they reach an internal temperature of 165°F, 8-10 more minutes.
+Flip the chicken to the other side and continue to cook until they reach an internal temperature of at least 165°F, 8–10 more minutes.

-• Lower the heat to medium-low, add garlic and cook for 1 minute, until garlic is golden and fragrant.
-Pour chicken broth to deglaze the bottom and sides of the pan with the crispy browned bits until they’re no longer sticking to the pan.
+• Lower the heat to medium-low, add garlic, and cook for 1 minute, until garlic is golden and fragrant.
+Pour chicken broth to deglaze the bottom and sides of the pan with the crispy browned bits until they're no longer sticking to the pan.

-• Remove the chicken from the pan and let them rest for a few minutes before slicing or serving.
+• Remove the chicken thighs from the pan and let them rest for a few minutes before slicing or serving.
 Spoon the pan sauce over the chicken.
 Garnish with fresh chopped parsley and serve immediately.

 Notes